William H. Johnson (artist): Recognition

 In 1956, Johnson's life's work was almost destroyed when his caretaker declared him unable to pay further storage fees for his life.
 Instead, Helen Harriton, Mary Beattie Brady, and others arranged with the court to have Johnson's belongings delivered to the Harmon Foundation with unconditional rights over all works.
 The foundation would use the works to advance interracial understanding and support African American achievements in the fine arts.
 On April 19, 1967, the Harmon Foundation gave more than 1,000 paintings, watercolors, and prints by Johnson to the Smithsonian American Art Museum.
+The Smithsonian maintains the largest and most complete collection of Johnson's work.

 In 1991, the Smithsonian American Art Museum organized and circulated a major exhibition of his artwork, Homecoming: The Art and Life of William H. Johnson, and in 2006, they organized and circulated William H. Johnson's World on Paper.
 An expanded version of this exhibition traveled to the Amon Carter Museum in Fort Worth, Texas, the Philadelphia Museum of Art, and the Montgomery Museum of Fine Arts in Montgomery, Alabama in 2007.

 The William H. Johnson Foundation for the Arts was established in 2001 in honor of the 100th birthday of William Johnson.
 Beginning with Laylah Ali in 2002, the Foundation has awarded the William H. Johnson Prize annual to an early career African American artist.

 For the 2005 U.S. Postage stamp panel titled "To Form a More Perfect Union: Seeking Equal Rights for African Americans," art director Ethel Kessler used Johnson's 1941 silk-screen print Training for War to illustrate the segregation of American soldiers that preceded President Harry S. Truman's July 26, 1948 Executive Order 9981, mandating full integration in all branches of the U.S. military.